-From this screen, you can schedule the delivery of the sampling variant jobs to take place immediately after authorization or at a future date and time relative to a selected time zone.
+From this screen, you can schedule the delivery of the sampling variant jobs to take place immediately after authorization, once you trigger it, or at a future date and time relative to a selected time zone.

 To schedule the delivery of the Main Variant Job, click on the Edit link in the Main Delivery section on the Main Variant Jobs tab.
 The A/B-Split Job Delivery Settings screen opens.